pelias/leaflet-plugin/README.md

 // Removes focus from the geocoder input.
 // This also clears results and collapses the geocoder (if enabled). geocoder.blur();

+// Empties the geocoder input.
+// This also clears results, removes focus and collapses the geocoder (if enabled). geocoder.resetInput();
 ```

 ### Events